 The NATO strap is an old standby from the days of issued military watches — you can read all about their history here and see our favorite ones here.
 Suffice it to say that a NATO is a pass-through strap comprised of two pieces of nylon (or less commonly, leather).
-These two pieces are threaded through the watch in such a way that if one spring bar fails (the spring bar is the piece that goes between the watch’s lugs and hold the stap to the watch head), the watch won’t fall off your wrist.
-Clever, right?
+These two pieces are threaded through the watch in such a way that the watches can be hung up by the straps as inventory and the watch heads won't fall off.
+(Also, the two strap pieces prevent the watch head from slipping around on the strap when it's affixed to your wrist.)

 If you’re removing one of these, realize that the watch from which you’re removing it may contain fixed spring bars, meaning that rather than be, you know — springy — they’re actually soldered into the watch’s case and cannot be removed.
 In this case (or in general, as you typically remove a NATO strap without the need to remove the spring bars), first reach around to the back of the watch strap and slip the bottom keeper (the little metal D-ring-type-thingy) off the bottom half of the strap.